Pauls Kalniņš: Political career

 According to the Constitution of Latvia, as the last Speaker of the Saeima, he was the acting president until his death.

 Death

 In 1944 Kalniņš emigrated.
-He died on 26 August 1945 in the village of Becava near Lustenava, in the Allied occupied Austria.
+He died on 26 August 1945 in the village of Bezau near Lustenau, in the Allied occupied Austria.

 He was survived by his wife Klāra Kalniņa and son Brūno Kalniņš, who were also notable employees of the Social Democrats.